 - If there are other relevant maternal adverse factors:

-- Consider effect of recent vomiting or vasovagal episode.
+- Consider the effect of recent bedpan use, recent vomiting or vasovagal episode.

-- Consider effect of recent siting or topping-up of epidural analgesia infusion.
+- Consider the effect of recent siting or topping-up of epidural analgesia infusion.

-- Encourage the mother to use the left lateral position and check BP, giving 500 ml crystalloid if appropriate.
+- Encourage the mother to use the left lateral position and check BP, giving intravenous fluids if appropriate.

 - Proceed to fetal blood sampling with maternal consent.

-- If fetal blood sampling is not indicated or not feasible:
+- If fetal blood sampling is not feasible or is contra-indicated:

-- Use left lateral position and BP check with crystalloid infusion as above.
+- Use the left lateral position and BP check with intravenous fluids as above.

 - Speed of delivery should take into account the severity of FHR abnormalities and relevant maternal factors.

-All fetal scalp blood pH estimations should be interpreted taking into account the previous pH measurement, the rate of progress in labour and the clinical features of the mother and baby.
+All fetal scalp blood estimations should be interpreted taking into account the previous measurement, the rate of progress in labour and the clinical features of the mother and baby.

 Potential future developments in this field

-- The combination of auto-analysis of fetal pulse oximetry and CTG data is also being investigated with some evidence of usefulness.
+- However, the use of computerised auto-analysis of fetal pulse oximetry in combination with CTG data has also been investigated with some evidence of usefulness.

 Continuous electronic fetal monitoring is a useful intrapartum tool in experienced hands, if used selectively and according to evidence-based guidelines.

-It should not be used routinely, as this is one of the factors that has pushed up the instrumental and Caesarean delivery rates in the developed world.
-Its use should continue to be investigated by carefully designed RCTs to optimise its utility and help improve and develop guidelines for its use.
+It should not be used routinely, as this is one of the factors that has pushed up the instrumental and caesarean delivery rates in the developed world.
+Its use should continue to be investigated by carefully designed randomised controlled trials to optimise its utility and compare outcomes with newer, potentially more accurate ways of evaluating fetal well-being in labour.

 Further reading & references